Judy LaMarsh: Later life and death

 In 1979, she decided to go back into law, and opened a family law practice.
 In December 1979, LaMarsh was rushed to Sunnybrook Medical Centre where she was diagnosed with inoperable pancreatic cancer.
 While receiving treatment for her cancer at Toronto's Princess Margaret Hospital, Governor General Edward Schreyer invested her as an Officer of the Order of Canada, at her hospital bed on July 22, 1980.
 A few months later, just days away from the 20th anniversary of her first federal political victory, she died on October 27, 1980, aged 55.

 Her funeral was held in Niagara Falls on October 29, 1980.
 She had six female pallbearers including: Edith Druggan and Florence Rosberg, of Niagara Falls, broadcaster Barbara Frum, British Columbia Judge Nancy Morrison, lawyer Pamela Verill Walker, and Doris Anderson, president of the Canadian Advisory Council on the Status of Women.
 It was a short service, attended by 300 friends and dignitaries including Ontario's premier William Davis, former Ontario Lieutenant-Governor Pauline McGibbon, and several federal politicians including the man she backed for federal Liberal leader in 1968, Paul Hellyer.
 She was laid to rest next to her parents, at a graveyard that bordered the historic Canadian battleground, Lundy's Lane.

+Legacy

+On September 10, 2026, the Canadian Coast Guard light icebreaker named CCGS Judy LaMarsh was christened at Canadian Coast Guard base in Prescott, Ontario.
+This was the first additional large vessel to join the Great Lakes region in over 30 years.